What is a Test of Significance ?

-A Test of Significance pursuant to section 7.2 and 7.3 of the NSW Biodiversity Conservation Act 2016 is often required to fulfil the requirements of a Development Application (DA) in New South Wales including Greater Sydney and the rest of the state.
+A Test of Significance is prepared pursuant to section 7.2 and 7.3 of the NSW Biodiversity Conservation Act 2016.
+It is is often required to fulfil the requirements of a Development Application (DA) in New South Wales including Greater Sydney and the rest of the state.

 This report is examined by Council (or the regulator) to determine the potential impacts of a proposed development on the identified species or ecological communities.

-Land Eco Consulting provide Flora and Fauna Assessment Reports including 'Five [5] Part' Tests of Significance' pursuant to section 7.3 of the New South Wales (NSW) Biodiversity Conservation Act 2016 for clients seeking Development Application (DA) approval throughout Sydney, Newcastle, Hunter Valley, Central Coast, South Coast, Southern Highlands, Illawarra, North Coast and regional New South Wales, Australia.
+Land Eco Consulting provide Flora and Fauna Assessment Reports including 'Five [5] Part' Tests of Significance' pursuant to section 7.3 of the New South Wales (NSW) Biodiversity Conservation Act 2016 for clients seeking Development Application (DA) approval throughout all of the Councils shown here, including but not limited to the regions of Sydney, Newcastle, Hunter Valley, Central Coast, South Coast, Southern Highlands, Illawarra, North Coast and regional New South Wales, Australia.

-This type of Report is often required for Development Applications (DA) including residential, industrial and agricultural that are assessed by a local Council under Part 4 of the NSW Environmental Planning and Assessment Act 1979.
+A Test of Significance or Flora and Fauna Report or Ecological Report is often required for Development Applications (DA) including residential, industrial, extractive, renewable and others that are assessed by a local Council under Part 4 of the NSW Environmental Planning and Assessment Act 1979.

-Flora and Fauna Reports must be written in a particular manner and contain enough detail for Council to make an informed decision on whether to approve/reject the DA on the ground of adequate impact mitigation to any threatened species, population or community.
+Flora and Fauna Reports, Ecological Impact Assessments, Test of Significance must be written in a particular manner and contain enough detail for Council to make an informed decision on whether to approve/reject the DA on the ground of adequate impact mitigation to any threatened species, population or community.

 Land Eco Consulting can help your project through to approval